jpdevries/eureka/README.md

 # Eureka

 WIP.
 Flexible Media Browser Component.
+[Try the demo](http://markup.tips/eureka).
 As seen in [Redactor 2.0](https://www.modmore.com/extras/redactor) by modmore.
 Contributions&nbsp;welcomed.

 > With `eureka.js` your users will be saying "I found it!" in no time.